-Domain in the patient journey Potential risk status and likelihood ABC based risk mitigation measures Management Staff Safety Psychological health Risk of COVID-19 (patients/other staff/external visitors) Describe the impact of the risk and score severity and likelihood (Negligible, minor, moderate, major, catastrophic) (Rare, unlikely, possible, likely, almost certain) A - Aspirational advice/best practice B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a higher risk of COVID-19 related complications (see page 7) Equipment failure related harm Unfamiliarity with the work environment temporary staff Likelihood: possible Severity: catastrophic Impact: The COVID-19 crisis is likely to put significant stresses on staff wellbeing in terms of psychological health, physical health (risk of COVID-19 infection) and financial security.
-General mitigation measures (ABC approach) It is important for staff wellbeing and overall morale of the practice that staff are supported to conduct their work safely.
+Domain in the Potential risk status ABC based risk mitigation measures patient journey and likelihood G Management Describe the impact of A - Aspirational advice/best practice Staff Safety the risk and score severity and likelihood B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a Psychological health (Negligible, minor, moderate, major, higher risk of COVID-19 related complications (see page 7) also consideration regarding local Risk of COVID-19 (patients/other staff/external visitors) catastrophic) (Rare, unlikely, possible, likely, almost certain) measures and local risk/threat levels Equipment failure Likelihood: possible General mitigation measures (ABC approach) related harm Severity: catastrophic It is important for staff wellbeing and overall morale of the practice that staff are supported to Unfamiliarity with the work environment temporary staff Impact: The COVID-19 crisis is likely to put significant stresses on staff wellbeing in terms of psychological health, physical health (risk of COVID-19 infection) and conduct their work safely.
 This will involve the provision of appropriate PPE as well the training on how to use it safely.
-Local protocols should be written to help develop pathways where they may have to interact with external visitors (delivery drivers or engineers).
+Local protocols should be written to help develop pathways where they may have to interact with external visitors (delivery drivers or engineers). financial security.
 Staff should have refresher training on using equipment preceding the return to work.
 This may be especially applicable to locum/temporary staff who may be unfamiliar with the practice and should have an induction to familiarise themselves with the COVID-19 specific policies.
 There is also a potential risk of bullying and harassment of staff in the workplace in relation to COVID-19.
 Practices should review their work policies to mitigate this.
 The practice should also have a zero-tolerance policy towards abuse from patients.
-Specific mitigating measures in the context of COVID-19 alert levels COVID-19 alert level 4-5 Risks related to patient safety should be correlated with a number of factors, such as patient factors, the environment and the COVID-19 alert level.
-COVID-19 alert level 3 Risks related to patient safety should be correlated with a number of factors, such as patient factors, the environment and the COVID-19 alert level.
-COVID-19 alert level 1-2 Risks related to patient safety should be correlated with a number of factors, such as patient factors, the environment and the COVID-19 alert level.
+Specific mitigating measures in the context of COVID-19 alert levels also consideration regarding local COVID-19 alert level 4-5 Risks related to patient safety should be correlated with a number of factors, such as patient factors, the environment and the COVID-19 alert level. also consideration regarding local measures and local risk/threat levels measures and local risk/threat levels COVID-19 alert level 3 Risks related to patient safety should be correlated with a number of factors, such as patient factors, the environment and the COVID-19 alert level. also consideration regarding local measures and local risk/threat levels COVID-19 alert level 1-2 Risks related to patient safety should be correlated with a number of factors, such as patient factors also consideration regarding local measures and local risk/threat levels, the environment and the COVID-19 alert level.